1 Peter

 The passage

 v5.
 We are kept safe from the forces that surge around us, both seen and unseen.
 The Lord keeps us safe until that wonderful day when all will be revealed.
 Of course, the Evil One will use all his guile and cunning to break our confidence in the Lord.
-Persecution, trouble, hardship, temptation, and the like, invade us daily, but through the power of the living God we can stand against his assaults.
+Persecution, trouble, hardship, temptation, and the like, invade us daily, but in the power of the living God we can stand against his assaults.

 Mercies worth thanksgiving